 On the top right, this page links to failure examples grouped by the size of the failure.
 Go directly to the section corresponding to the size of your purchase

-If you are concerned about the risks of a major software purchase like ERP, click the [Contact Wayferry] button below.
-Wayferry is an independent consulting firm specializing in software and ERP selection.
+If you are concerned about the risks of an ERP replacement project, click the [Contact Wayferry] button below.
+Wayferry is an independent consulting firm specializing in ERP replacements.
+We are paid by our clients, and never by software vendors when you purchase the software.
 Let’s explore how we can help you minimize your risks.